Update: EPA Plans to Weaken Greenhouse Gas Vehicle Standards

 TRUMP ADMINISTRATION ROLLBACK PROPOSAL

 In March 2017, the new EPA Administrator announced that EPA would reconsider this final determination, and in August 2017 further announced the intention to reconsider the MY2021 standards.
-In a joint notice with NHTSA released August 10, EPA has opened a new comment period on whether the MY2021-2025 standards are appropriate under the Clean Air Act.
-This is the first step to consider rolling back — i.e. weakening — these GHG standards.
-If EPA changes its position and determines that the standards are no longer appropriate, then EPA will go through rulemaking to adopt weaker standards.
+In a joint notice with NHTSA released August 10, EPA opened a new comment period on whether the MY2021-2025 standards are appropriate under the Clean Air Act.
+This was the first step to consider weakening these GHG standards.
+Weakening the standards would require another notice-and-comment rulemaking.

 WHAT TO SAY